tevador/RandomX/doc/design_v2.md

 But in RandomX it's only 20-25% faster, because it's bottlenecked by the RAM latency.
 While CPU cores got faster over the years, RAM latency stayed basically the same - a tuned DDR4 memory from 2019, and a tuned DDR5 memory from 2026 will both have the same access latency of around 50-55 ns.

-This disbalance is the main reason of the program size increase - Zen5 and newer CPUs need more work to keep themselves busy while they're waiting for data from memory.
+This imbalance is the main reason of the program size increase - Zen5 and newer CPUs need more work to keep themselves busy while they're waiting for data from memory.

 ## 4. Prefetch two main loop iterations ahead instead of just one